colinpaulish/cp_hugo_nz30/content/blog/loss_and_damage.md

 #### What determines a country's share of receiving?
 Almost the opposite to payment, the reception of funds intends to encapsulate what countries need the funds the most.
 This is based on readiness, vulnerability, and their own economic ability to recover.
-* Vulnerability - a composite score of ND  and IMF
+* **Vulnerability**; metric: *ND:vulnerability*. part of the [ND gain index](https://gain-new.crc.nd.edu/ranking) which summarizes a countries vulnerability to climate change based on 40 indicators from a Wolrd Bank data set.
+Categories include exposure, sensitivity and adaptive capacity.
-* Readiness / Capacity -
+* **Readiness / Capacity**; metric: *ND:readiness*.
+Assesses a "country's ability to leverage investments and convert them to adaptation actions" arond three core buckets: economic, social, and governance.
-* Impact projections -
+* **Environmental exposure:**; metric: **INFORM Risk score**.
+This is an IMF-driven indicator that incorporates three dimensions: hazard and exposure, volunerability and lack of coping capacity.
+The climate components include flood, stormes and drought.
+More info can be found [here](https://climatedata.imf.org/datasets/7cae02f84ed547fbbd6210d90da19879_0/about)
-* Fnancial Muscle - see above, a country's economic ability to mitigate and adapt to climate change
+* **Financial Muscle**; metric: *GDP per person x GDP* - see above, a country's economic ability to mitigate and adapt to climate change using financial resources.

 #### What should the total amount be?
 Unsurprisingly, the range from scholars, developing countries, and developed countries range quite a bit.
 When considering the amount, there are several factors that should be considered to arrive at the final number.
-FIrst, the amount should at least consider damages likely driven by climate change now that we know wealthy nations bear the overwhelming responsibility.
-Then, we should talk about progress both in the forms of adaptation (e.g., new levee) and mitigation (cheap, clean energy).
+FIrst, the amount should at least **consider damages** likely driven by climate change now that we know wealthy nations bear the overwhelming responsibility.
+Then, we should talk about **progress** both in the forms of adaptation (e.g., new levee) and mitigation (cheap, clean energy).
 Unfortunately, all three categories are mere estimates which leaves plenty of room for debate.
 Researchers estimate the economic costs of loss and damage in developing nations to be $290B to $580B and rising (source).
-A report by the Independent High-Level Expert Group on Climate Finance argues that at least 1 trillion USD is needed per year to support developing countries.
+A report by the Independent High-Level Expert Group on Climate Finance argues that **at least 1 trillion USD** is needed per year to support developing countries.
 A far cry form from the $100B commitment made at recent COPs that have already been delinquent.

 For the tool, the total amount will start at  $500B - an amount significantly higher than previous commitments but likely still (at least) half of what is needed.
 This amount is adjustable by the user.